-Breastcancer.org creates most of our own editorial content, using a team of experienced writers, editors, designers, and web producers.
+Breastcancer.org creates most of our own editorial content, using a team of experienced writers, medical advisers, editors, designers, and web developers.
 When we do include material from other sources, such as the National Cancer Institute, we clearly identify those original sources of the material used.

 We maintain complete editorial independence and separation from advertisers and sponsors at the site.
 None of the content is screened, altered, or edited by sponsors at any time.

 Breastcancer.org stands behind the information that we and our Advisory Boards have meticulously researched, thought about, and prepared for you.

 In order to be able to provide you with continually updated, high-quality information in a lively and effective manner at no cost to you, we have to seek funding through various sources.
 This includes advertisements and corporate sponsorships.
 Like other Internet health sites (and, likely, nearly every nonprofit organization dedicated to women with breast cancer), we also depend on unrestricted educational grants from manufacturers of medications and other healthcare products and services.